nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func Lock(txDetails []byte, from, to interop.Hash160, amount, until int)
 ```

-Lock is a method that transfers assets from user account to lock account related to the user\.
-Can be invoked only by Alphabet nodes of the Inner Ring\.
+Lock is a method that transfers assets from a user account to the lock account related to the user\.
+It can be invoked only by Alphabet nodes of the Inner Ring\.

-Produces Lock\, Transfer and TransferX notifications\.
+It produces Lock\, Transfer and TransferX notifications\.

-Lock method invoked by Alphabet nodes of the Inner Ring when they process Withdraw notification from NeoFS contract\.
-This should transfer assets to new lock account that won't be used for anything besides Unlock and Burn\.
+Lock method is invoked by Alphabet nodes of the Inner Ring when they process Withdraw notification from NeoFS contract\.
+This should transfer assets to a new lock account that won't be used for anything beside Unlock and Burn\.

 ##### Mint